jiefxxx/pbot/README.md

 pbot is a standardized API integration for controling robot;

 Path Tree

 /

--->/build -->where all de exe are build
+-->/build -->where all  exe are build

--->/daemon -->where all de daemon source are -->pbot_com_daemon --> daemon communication net -->pbot_motor_daemon --> daemon control/flux(working on) motor -->pbot_magn_daemon --> daemon flux magn
+-->/daemon -->where all  daemon source are -->pbot_com_daemon --> daemon communication net -->pbot_motor_daemon --> daemon control/flux(working on) motor -->pbot_magn_daemon --> daemon flux magn